-Step-by-step plan for starting as a parcel delivery driver
+Step-by-step plan: Starting as a parcel delivery driver

-To become a parcel deliverer, you need to decide whether you will work only in the Netherlands or also in other countries.
+Do you want to become a parcel deliverer?
+Rules apply.
+Decide whether you will work only in the Netherlands or also in other countries.
 You will need a licence in some cases.
-You also need to comply with certain rules to drive a delivery van.
+You must also comply with certain rules to drive a delivery van.
 Read what you need to arrange to become a parcel deliverer or independent courier.

 You want to become an independent courier or parcel delivery driver and transport goods.
 You will do this for payment, ordered by someone else.
 For example, as a self-employed parcel deliverer for an online shop.
 By law, you are then a professional haulier.
 You must apply for one or more road haulier licences.